mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ## Content Advertisement

-Use of the `accepted_media_types` and `rejected_media_types` extensions could leak some private information visible in KeyPackages and inside an MLS group.
-They could be used to infer a specific implementation, platform, or even version.
-Clients should consider carefully the privacy implications in their environment of making a list of acceptable media types available.
+Use of the `content_media_types` component could leak some private information visible in KeyPackages and inside an MLS group.
+This could be used to infer a specific implementation, platform, or even version.
+Clients should carefully consider the privacy implications in their environment of making a list of acceptable media types available.

+Implementations need to be prepared to parse media types containing long parameter lists, potentially containing characters which would be escaped or quoted in {{!RFC5322}}.

 ## SelfRemove